 Software examples in the documentation project are free software, unless noted otherwise; you can redistribute them and/or modify it under the terms of either:

-The uClinux GNU/Linux distribution found on blackfin.uclinux.org or uclinux.org(the Software) is a modular operating system consisting of hundreds of software components.
+The buildroot or uClinux GNU/Linux distribution found on blackfin.uclinux.org is a modular operating system consisting of hundreds of software components.
 Most of the components are open source packages, developed independently, and accompanied by separate license terms (such as GPL, LGPL, BSD, modified BSD or others).
 Your license rights with respect to individual components accompanied by separate license terms are defined by those terms (The license agreement for each component is generally located in the component's source code); nothing shall restrict, limit, or otherwise affect any rights or obligations you may have, or conditions to which you may be subject, under such license terms.
 This agreement does not limit your rights under, or grant you rights that supersede, the license terms of any particular component.

 With the potential exception of certain firmware files, the license terms of components normally included in the uClinux-dist normally permit you to copy, modify, and redistribute the component, in both source code and binary code forms.